 The first change you will notice is the variations in the dimensions of the pitch.
 Here is what a 5-a-side pitch looks like:

-The recommended dimensions of the pitch are:
+The recommended dimensions of 5-a-side football pitch are:

 - Pitch Measurement: 36 meter long by 27 meters wide.

 - Penalty Shot: 6 meters from the midpoint of the goal line.

 - Centre Spot: Centre of the pitch, radius 1 meter.

 - Goalkeepers area: Forming a semi-circle from the centre of the goal line at a radius of 7.5 meters.

 - Goal Post: Height 1.22 meters and 4.88 meters width.

 - The goalkeeper is only supposed to pass the ball to other players only using a hand.

 - Headers are allowed.

 - The goalkeeper may only kick the ball if he wants to save it.